-Palm Beach County History On-Line is part of our mission to make history accessible, interesting, and meaningful.
-Our site which is still a work in progress was created to help broaden the audience and widen the reach for local history access beyond visitors restricted from visiting the Richard and Pat Johnson Palm Beach County History Museum during standard operating hours.
+Palm Beach County History Online is part of our mission to make history accessible, interesting, and meaningful.
+Our site, which is always a work in progress, was created to help broaden the audience and widen the reach for local history access for those unable to visit the Richard and Pat Johnson Palm Beach County History Museum during operating hours.

-We aim to have the site become a one-stop shop for all your county history questions.
+We aim for the site to become a one-stop shop for all your county history questions.
 New information will be added periodically.

-The Historical Society of Palm Beach County wishes to thank the Marshall E. Rinker Sr. Foundation, Inc. and the Community Foundation of Palm Beach and Martin Counties for their foresight in funding the development of this site.
-Other contributors to the site include content research by Lise Steinhauer, site graphic design by Black Design and images provided by the archives of the Historical Society of Palm Beach County, Loxahatchee River Historical Society and the Henry Morrison Flagler Museum.
-Technical development of the website provided by Fusedog Media Group.
+The Historical Society of Palm Beach County thanks the Marshall E. Rinker Sr. Foundation, Inc., and the Community Foundation of Palm Beach and Martin Counties for their foresight in funding the development of this site.
+Other contributors include: Content research and writing by Lise Steinhauer d/b/a History Speaks, site graphic design by Black Design, and images are from the archives of the Historical Society of Palm Beach County, Loxahatchee River Historical Society, and Henry Morrison Flagler Museum.
+Technical development of the website is provided by Fusedog Media Group.

 Temporary Exhibit at the Johnson History Museum